Yaya Sanogo

+Yaya Sanogo (born 27 January 1993) is a French professional footballer who plays as a striker.

+A promising youth player, he came up at local Parisian club CO Les Ulis before moving to Auxerre's youth academy.
+He made his debut for Auxerre in 2010 at the age of 16.
+In 2013, he was transferred to the Arsenal team coached by Arsène Wenger.
+He struggled to break into Arsenal's first team in his four seasons at the club during which time he had loan spells with Crystal Palace, Ajax, and Charlton Athletic.
+In 2017, he was transferred to Toulouse, where he played for three seasons.
+He had brief stints at Huddersfield Town in 2021 and Armenian Premier League club Urartu in 2023–24, before joining Qingdao Red Lions in China in 2024.

-Yaya Sanogo (born 27 January 1993) is a French professional footballer who plays as a striker for Armenian Premier League club Urartu.
-He has also played for Auxerre, Arsenal and Toulouse, and spent loan spells with Crystal Palace, Ajax, Charlton Athletic and Huddersfield Town.
-He is a French youth international, and was a member of the side that won the 2013 FIFA U-20 World Cup.
+He is a former French youth international, and was a member of the side that won the 2013 FIFA U-20 World Cup.

 Club career

 Auxerre

-Sanogo was born in Massy, Essonne.
+Sanogo was born in Massy, Essonne to Ivorian parents.
 After failing to earn selection into the prestigious Clairefontaine academy, Sanogo joined another local Parisian club CO Les Ulis, the same club that produced France national team's Thierry Henry.
 He spent only a year at the club before being signed up on an aspirant (youth) contract with first division club Auxerre at age 13.
 Sanogo quickly established himself in the club's youth system scoring 25 goals in 14 matches and also providing 17 assists in the 2006–07 edition of the Championnat Federal des 14 ans.
 While playing with the under-16 team, the following season, in the Championnat National des 16 ans, Sanogo averaged a goal a game.
 Alongside his positive displays domestically, Sanogo's prolific scoring on the international stage led to him being declared Auxerre's best overall prospect.
 He drew the interest of Premier League clubs Arsenal and Tottenham Hotspur before signing his first professional contract for three years on 27 October 2009.